marcogalluzzi/scala-gatling-redis/README.md

 ## Project structure

-The main simulation file is located in the `src/main/test/` folder, while the remaining files of the project are in the `src/main/` folder.
+The main simulation file `MobileUsersSimulation.scala` is located in the `src/test/` folder, while the remaining files of the project are in the `src/main/` folder.

 ## How to run?